simonvincenthk/simonvincenthk.github.io/_posts/2021-12-20-Appendix A: EnergyPlus Shoebox Model.md.md

 ### A.2.12 Measures <a class="anchor" id="section_a_2_12"></a>

+{% include alert.html text="Note: This part of the EnergyPlus Model is unresolved.
+See subsection A.13 for more information." %}

 Measures allow parametric studies to be completed in EnergyPlus by changing paramtedures during a simulation period to mimic real-world applications. [^bigladder-21] They are added to the current model for the purposes of understanding the parametric affects of varied amounts of window opening on the interior temperatures over the study period.
 This is discussed more in depth in the following subsection (A.13).

 ![](/images/20211200_MECH498_EnergyPlusModel_Measures_shradilkasseckert.jpg "EnergyPlus Shoebox Model: Measures")

+## A.3 Buoyancy-Driven Cooling <a class="anchor" id="section_a_3"></a>

 {% include alert.html text="Note: This part of the EnergyPlus Model is unresolved.
-See subsection A.13 for more information." %}
+See https://unmethours.com/question/66159/how-can-windows-be-controlled-so-that-they-allow-buoyancy-driven-cooling-in-a-multi-level-building/ for more information." %}

-## A.3 Buoyancy-Driven Cooling <a class="anchor" id="section_a_3"></a>

 An important part of the thermal model for this study is the role of opening windows on the interior environment of the building.
 It is known that if the windows are opened when the air inside the house is hotter than the air outside, the difference in densities will cause the hot air to rise out of the house and pull cold air from the exterior environment into the house.
 This phenomenon is referred to as “buoyancy-driven cooling.” [^evins-21]